hfcorreia/p2r/README.md

 Implementation of the Processing Language in DrRacket.

 ---
-Reflects the current state that the parser supports!
+Reflects the current state of parser!
 #Available Tokens

 ##Binary Operators